ess-dmsc/vmm-sdat/analysis/README.md

 # README file for analysis

 VMM3a/SRS Data Analysis Tool:
-vmm-sdate is the analysis software for VMM3a data, recorded with the SRS as PCAP or HDF5 files (GdGEM pipeline of the EFU).
+vmm-sdat is the analysis software for VMM3a data, recorded with the SRS as PCAP or HDF5 files (GdGEM pipeline of the EFU).
 From the PCAP or HDF5 file, a root tree with the hits and clusters is created.
 This root tree can be analyzed in different ways.
 For three ways, wich are explained here in more detail, example scripts can be found in the analysis folder

 ## Analysis with Python
 Python is becoming increasingly popular.
 The example tree-reader.py shows how with the help of uproot, a root file with the root tree inside is read.
 The data is then plotted with matplotlib.